OUR MENTOR PROGRAM

 Mentors should expose their mentee to new cultural, culinary, and education experiences that they would otherwise not have access too.

 The EMERGE Mentor Program is a valuable resource for EMERGE students and is proven to help increase their social capital and career networks.
 To help us serve more students and create additional opportunities for them to thrive, please consider making a meaningful gift to EMERGE.
 To do so you can go online or send us a check by mail.

-For more information about our program, please contact our Director of Individual and Corporate Giving, Carlos Perrett, at email@example.com.
+If you're interested in any of these volunteer opportunities at EMERGE, please complete the survey linked below.
+For more information about our program, please contact Director of Individual Giving Ally Peterson at firstname.lastname@example.org.